Improve your home security in just an afternoon with these Cheap and Easy DIY Home Security Updates for your Doors. No fancy tools required!

-Today I’ve got 3 Cheap, Quick, and Easy DIY Door Security Tips that’ll make your home safe, in just an afternoon.
+Today I’ve got some quick & easy Home Security Updates for your Doors that’ll make your home safer, in just an afternoon.
 And you only need a screwdriver and a drill to do these.
 Yay!

 I wanted to share these tips with you after I took a quick break from finishing up my Master Bathroom Remodel to finally add a Swing Bar Lock to our front door.

 What you Might Need